 Glass or plastic reusable containers

 I know that sending your kids to school with glass containers is scary, I know, my child is just going in Grade 2.
-I send him with plastic reusable containers, and that’s OK.
+I send him plastic reusable containers, and that’s OK.
 We need to do the best we can.
 We use some Sistema containers available at Canadian Tire.
 I really like the lunch cube for the kids and sometimes the adults too!
-But, for my husband and I, we can use reusable glass containers as well.
+But, my husband and I, can use reusable glass containers as well.

 For warm food such as mac and cheese or pasta, we use a large mouth thermos such as this one from Canadian Tire.